openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump-v2.md

 ![Screenshot of Accu-Chek Combo preferences](../images/combo/combov2-preferences.png)

 1. _Pair with pump_: This is a button that can be pressed to pair with a Combo.
-This is disabled if a pump is already paired.
+It is disabled if a pump is already paired.
-2. _Unpair pump_: Unpairs a paired Combo; the polar opposite of item #1.
-This is disabled if no pump is paired.
+2. _Unpair pump_: Unpairs a paired Combo; the polar opposite of item no. 1.
+It is disabled if no pump is paired.
 3. _Discovery duration (in seconds)_: When pairing, the drivers makes the phone discoverable by the pump.
 This controls how long that discoverability lasts.
 By default, the maximum (300 seconds = 5 minutes) is selected.
 Android does not allow for discoverability to last indefinitely, so a duration has to be chosen.
 4. _Autodetect and automatically enter insulin reservoir change_: If enabled, the "reservoir change" action that is normally done by the user through the "prime/fill" button in the Action tab.
 This is explained [in further detail below](combov2-autodetections).
 5. _Autodetect and automatically enter battery change_: If enabled, the "battery change" action that is normally done by the user through the "pump battery change" button in the Action tab.
 This is explained [in further detail below](combov2-autodetections).